nom-codecat/Project-Lyra/README.md

 We hope these examples provide confidence in our approach to data security.
 Thank you for using Lyra.

-### Lyra Beta Access

-Officially, Lyra is in her 'open beta 2.0' testing phase, with no stable '1.0' release date currently set.

 **Note:** During this open beta, Lyra is only available for use in Direct Messages.